 Accessing your Zuora data in Snowflake enables you to run reports and perform analytics on your Zuora data using your own business intelligence (BI) tool, using Snowflake as the data source.

-If you missed the sessions or just want to review what was covered, you can rewatch the Table Talks on-demand now.
+If you missed the sessions or just want to review what was covered, you can rewatch the Table Talks below.

 Learn More About Zuora Secure Data Share for Snowflake